kmzbrnoI/rcs-api/functions.md

 ##### `procedure SetConfigFileName(filename:PChar)`

  * Sets filename for next config saving.
- * This function is compulsory, it is not required.
+ * This function is not compulsory.

 ## Logging